cryptoadvance/specter-desktop/docs/reverse-proxy.md

 When authentication is enabled Specter rate limits attempts to login to frustrate brute force password guessing.

+### Password Protection

+User defined password is used by Specter to login (default: admin).

 ### RPC Password as PIN

 The Bitcoin Core RPC password is used by Specter to login.